shaydulin/async_basics/README.md

-# async_basics

-### 1. Intro.
+### 1. Intro

-This program is simple sync web server.
+This program is a simple synchronous web server.

-- run 1_intro/original.py
+- Run `1_intro/original.py`.
-- run nc 127.0.0.1 5000 in second terminal
-- run nc 127.0.0.1 5000 in third terminal
+- In multiple terminals, run `nc 127.0.0.1 5000`.
-- see: write something in second and third terminals, server responds in second but no response in third terminal
+- Observe: Type something in any terminal, and the server only responds in one terminal.

-### 2. Event loop.
+### 2. Event Loop

-Program uses select() function to monitor list of files (sockets in this case) that are ready to read (but also to write and list of files with errors).

-When some is readable select() return list of them.
-And we can read that sockets.
+The program uses the `select()` function to monitor a list of files (sockets, in this case) that are ready for reading, writing, or have errors.
+When some are ready to be read, `select()` returns a list of them, and we can then read from those sockets.

-- run 2_event_loop/event_loop.py
+- Run `2_event_loop/event_loop.py`.
-- run nc 127.0.0.1 5000 in as many terminals as You want
+- In multiple terminals, run `nc 127.0.0.1 5000`.
-- see: write something in any terminal, server responds instantly
+- Observe: Type something in any terminal, and the server responds instantly.

-### 3. Async with callbacks.
+### 3. Async with Callbacks

-Program uses higher level "selectors" interface to monitor files.
+The program uses the higher-level `selectors` interface to monitor files.
 A server socket is created and registered.
-When it is readable, a client socket is created and registered. event_loop() iterates files and calls appropriate functions.
+When it is ready for reading, a client socket is created and registered.
+The `event_loop()` iterates over the files and calls the appropriate functions.

+- Run `3_async_with_callbacks/callbacks.py`.
-- run 3_async_with_callbacks/callbacks.py
+- In multiple terminals, run `nc 127.0.0.1 5000`.
+- Observe: Type something in any terminal, and the server responds instantly.

+### 4. Async with Generators

+Using generators allows the function to yield control back to the event loop.
+Both `server()` and `client()` are generator functions.
+The `yield` keyword is used to yield a socket, which will then be added to the appropriate list of sockets (`TO_READ` or `TO_WRITE`).
+These lists are passed to the `select()` function, which returns sockets that are ready for reading or writing.

+- Run `4_generators/generators.py`.
-- run nc 127.0.0.1 5000 in as many terminals as You want
+- In multiple terminals, run `nc 127.0.0.1 5000`.
-- see: write something in any terminal, server responds instantly
+- Observe: Type something in any terminal, and the server responds instantly.